-In 2016, 51 people was killed and 712 injured in NSW.
-Within Cumberland Council area, one person was killed and 78 injured in the same year.
-Over the 5-year period, alcohol was a factor in 2.5% of all casualty crashes with fatalities in an uptrend but tow away crashes is in a down trend.
+In 2016, 51 people were killed and 712 injured in NSW.
+Within Cumberland City Council area, 1 person was killed and 78 injured in the same year.
+Over the 5 year period, alcohol was a factor in 2.5% of all casualty crashes.
+Deaths through crashes increased during the period, but tow away crashes decreased.

 It’s important to plan ahead if you are planning to go out and drink: